 When the War of 1812 broke out, the Town of Billerica, Mass., was in the middle of an extraordinary baby boom.

-The average Billerica family had an average of 11.6 children per family, with 90 families producing 1,043 children.
-The town’s population growth was due almost entirely to its fecundity.
-In 1810, the population of the entire town was 1,289.
+The average Billerica family had an average of 11.6 children per family.
+The town’s population grew almost exclusively because of its fecundity.
+In 1810, the population of the entire town grew to 1,289.

 The large families of Billerica were typical of early New England.
 The region had the world’s lowest annual death rate, less than one percent.
-Its birth rate was greater than 3 percent.
+And its birth rate exceeded 3 percent.

-Rev. John Sherman, the first minister of Watertown, had twenty-six children by two wifes, — twenty by his last wife.
-Rev. Samuel Willard, the first minister of Groton, and afterwards of Boston, and Vice President of Harvard college, had twenty children.
+Rev. John Sherman, the first minister of Watertown, had 26 children by two wives, included 20 by his last wife.
+Rev. Samuel Willard, a minister in Groton, Mass., and Boston who served as vice president of Harvard college, had 20 children.

-Major Simon Willard, his father, one of the first settlers of Concord, had a family of seventeen children, of whom nine were sons and all attained mature age and had families.
+Major Simon Willard, his father, one of the first settlers of Concord, Mass., had 17 children.
+All grew to adulthood and had families of their own.

 New England’s harsh winters have been suggested as a reason for the low death rate, as they killed off disease-bearing insects.
-There was also plenty of food.
+New Englanders also had plenty of food and, by then, a high standard of living.
 Finally, New Englanders were expected to marry young, and they were not expected to practice birth control.

 The high birth rate accounted for the uniquely Yankee character of the region.
-Between 1640 and 1845, immigration to the New England colonies was only about one percent.
+Between 1640 and 1845, immigration to the New England colonies only reached about one percent.